Ohio (OH) lease form

 Revun generates a Ohio-ready lease with the required disclosures and clauses built in, then handles e-signature, rent, and renewals on the same platform.

-Every written lease must state the full name and address of the owner and, if applicable, the owner's authorized agent.
-For oral agreements, this notice must be delivered in writing at the start of occupancy.
+Every written rental agreement must state the name and address of the owner or owner's agent; if the agreement is oral, this must be delivered in writing at occupancy commencement (ORC 5321.18).

 General information, not legal advice.
 Governing statute: Ohio Revised Code Chapter 5321 (Landlords and Tenants).
 Confirm current requirements or consult an attorney before finalizing a lease.